dabiged/RLPlayground/IntroRL/README.md

 *End Episodes*

 Around episode 280 the lander makes its first landing with both legs on the landing pad, and there is an immediate increase in reward.
 This is the most frustrating part of the simulation to watch as the lander will often go straight down onto the landing pad, then either fly away, or continue to hover over the landing pad at very low altitude for an extended period.
-The source of variability in this section is mostly due to the lander ending with one or two legs in the landing pad, or hovering for too long above the landing pada before landing.
+The source of variability in this section is mostly due to the lander ending with one or two legs in the landing pad, or hovering for too long above the landing pad before landing.

 Following this we see an increased level of variability.
 The majority of these massive negative reward episodes is when the lander attempts an aggressive descent and ends up upside down or over corrects and flys off the edge of the screen.
 By the end of the training period we are regularly getting scores over the 'solved' level.

 ## Snapshots
-Below is a snapshot of the solution at every 50th timestep.
+Below is a snapshot of some episodes:

 __Step 0__

+![Episode 0](plots/LL/LunarLander_Training_step0.gif)

 At this point we are taking completely random actions to generate a large batch of transitions.
-Once out batch of transistions is sufficiently large, we being to train a neural network to appoximate the value of taking an action given any state.
+Once our collection of transistions is sufficiently large, we being to train a neural network to appoximate the value of taking an action given any state.

-![Episode 0](plots/LL/LunarLander_Training_step0.gif)

 __Step 10__

 ![Episode 10](plots/LL/LunarLander_Training_step10.gif)

-Agent has learned to control descent velocity but not orientation.
+The agent has learned to control descent velocity but not orientation.

 __Step 50__

+![Episode 50](plots/LL/LunarLander_Training_step50.gif)

 By this stage the lander has learned basic hovering behaviour.
 Note that due to the fuel consumption penalty hovering until the end of the simulation is not a good strategy.
 Also note that due to the heavy crashing penalty it also prefers to land on it's legs even if it is uncontrolled.

-![Episode 50](plots/LL/LunarLander_Training_step50.gif)

 __Step 100__

+![Episode 100](plots/LL/LunarLander_Training_step100.gif)

 This is an excellent example of the middle period stability.
 The agent now understands basic hovering skills and is targetting the landing pad, but is unable to land on it.

-![Episode 100](plots/LL/LunarLander_Training_step100.gif)

 __Step 150__

+![Episode 150](plots/LL/LunarLander_Training_step150.gif)

 Again the agent clearly knows how to hover and is targetting the landing pad, but hasn't quite learned how to slow down to land.

-![Episode 150](plots/LL/LunarLander_Training_step150.gif)

 __Step 250__

+![Episode 250](plots/LL/LunarLander_Training_step250.gif)

 Agent is landing lander on one leg right in the middle of the pad, but is not oriented correctly and breaks the leg.

-![Episode 250](plots/LL/LunarLander_Training_step250.gif)

 __Step 350__